sukumars321/Grind120/ZNotes/ZStrings.md

     This basic string manipulation, we need use char counting array of size 26 to find freq of elements occuring, one the thing to note is that the failing case for freq is !=0 because it can be negative too.

 24. [383] Ransom Note - https://algo.monster/liteproblems/383
     Simple use of counting the alphabets frequencies, especially for this question we can intelligently return the answer mid way if we count freq for magazine first and check that against ransomnote (see code).

+57. [3] Longest Substring Without Repeating Characters - https://algo.monster/liteproblems/3
+    This problem was very easy when dry runned with examples, classic dynamic sliding window problem